-Some researchers have hypothesized that the combination of overconfidence and biased self-attribution leads to overly volatile stock markets, short-term momentum, and long-term reversals.
-In other words, stock returns reflect the irrational, but predictable, behavior of humans.
+long-term reversals.30 In other words, stock returns reflect the (predictably) irrational behavior of humans.
 Behavioral finance also has implications for corporate finance.
-Recent research by Ulrike Malmendier of the Stanford Graduate School of Business and Geoffrey Tate of the Wharton School suggests that overconfidence leads managers to overestimate their abilities and the quality of their projects.
-This result may explain why so many corporate projects fail to live up to their stated expectations.
+Research by Ulrike Malmendier and Geoffrey Tate suggests that overconfidence leads managers to overestimate their abilities and the quality of their projects.31 This result may explain why so many corporate projects fail to live up to their stated expectations.